Anmol1578/Anmol1578/README.md

 ## About

-Backend-focused engineer looking to land a first role as an **Entry-Level Software Engineer / SDE1**.
-I like taking messy problems apart and rebuilding them as clean, well-structured systems — code that's easy to read, easy to extend, and built to scale.

-- 🎯 Actively interviewing for Entry-Level SWE / SDE1 roles
-- 🛠️ Building full-stack and backend projects end to end
+I'm a backend-focused developer who enjoys taking messy, complex problems and turning them into clean, well-structured systems.
+I care about **how** things are built as much as **what** gets built — scalability, maintainability, and clarity are non-negotiables for me.

+- 🔭 Actively building and shipping projects that solve real problems
-- 🧠 Sharpening DSA, system design, and database fundamentals daily
+- 🧠 Strengthening core CS fundamentals: DSA, system design, databases
+- 📝 Documenting my learning process through writing
+- 🎯 Sharpening my backend and system design skills every day
-- 🤝 Open to internships, junior roles, and open-source collaboration
+- 🤝 Open to internships, junior roles, and collaborative open-source work

 <br/>